loveencounterflow/coffeenode-mojikura/README.md

 This is very much the kind of data that dictionaries and textbooks give you.
 It's easy to see that all we need to put this information into a database is a little formalization.

-Let's start with the predicate: in
+Let's start with the **predicate**: in

 * "業" has the strokeorder "丨丨丶丿一丶丿一一一丨丿丶"

-the *predicate* is 'has the strokeorder'.
-Over the years i've come to prefer structured identifiers that provide a way of rough categorization of things, so instead of saying just 'has strokeorder', let's call the predicate 'has/shape/strokeorder'.
-The 'shape' part classifies strokeorder together with a number of other facts we can tell about the look of a glyph, which may be useful for queries.
+the predicate is 'has the strokeorder'.
+Over the years i've come to prefer structured identifiers that provide a way of rough categorization of things, so instead of saying just 'has strokeorder', let's call it `has/shape/strokeorder`.
+The 'shape' part classifies strokeorder together with a number of other fact categories we can tell about the look of a glyph (components, formula, strokecount), which may be useful for queries.

-Now for the object.
-The way i wrote it above, it is "丨丨丶丿一丶丿一一一丨丿丶"; however, for ease of search, i prefer to encode that as "2243143111234"<sup>3</sup>; this is the *value* of the *object*.
+Now for the **object**.
+The way i wrote it above, it is "丨丨丶丿一丶丿一一一丨丿丶"; however, for ease of search, i prefer to encode that as "2243143111234"<sup>3</sup>; this is the value of the object.
 In order to allow for precise searches, we want to make sure this string won't get wrongly identified as something else—a strokeorder written down using some other scheme, or a telephone number or anything else.
-One way to disambiguate pieces of data is to associate them with a 'key', in this case, naturally enough, i suggest to use 'shape/strokeorder/zhaziwubifa'.
+One way to disambiguate pieces of data is to associate them with a 'key'; in this case i suggest to use 'shape/strokeorder/zhaziwubifa'.

 > <sup>3</sup>) This encoding is called 札字五筆法 zházìwǔbǐfǎ, and is one possible way to sort out